 Get Clinical Physiotherapy Combined WIth Chiropractic For You Slip Disc Today!

 Integrative solutions at CSC can help repair your slipped discs with customized clinical physiotherapy and chiropractic combined.
-CSC's physiotherpsitaits and chiropractors help repair slip discs in an intgegrative setting.
+CSC's physiotherapists and chiropractors help repair slip discs in an integrative setting.
 Call or visit us today.

 Diagnose and Slip-Disc Treatment in Shah Alam

-Imaging tests can help our chiropractor to view the bones and muscles of your spine and identify any damaged areas.
+Imaging tests can help our chiropractor view the bones and muscles of your spine and identify damaged areas.
 Examples of imaging scans include X-rays or MRI scans.

 Accurate diagnosis is KEY to getting the best Slip-Disc Treatment in Shah Alam!